NCSU-Libraries/Introduction-to-Machine-Learning/chapter1.md

 --- type:PlainMultipleChoiceExercise lang:r xp:50 skills:1 key:ef1b76935a
 ## The Buzzword

-The term "Machine Learning" has been in town for a while now.
-It is even being overused by some but to others, it will remain a black box.
+The term "Machine Learning" has been around for a while now, but to many it remains a mysterious black box.
+How does it really work?

-This course will educate you on the idea of Machine Learning, from getting the data to improving the accuracy of the models you will create.
+This course will teaching you about the process of doing Machine Learning, from getting data to improving the accuracy of the models you will create.
-Using some examples, we'll see the processes involved in doing "Machine Learning".

 This course is for people that want to dive right in and get their hands dirty.
-You should get the hang of this black box at the end of this course.
+By the end of the course, you should better understand what's inside the "black box".

 According to Wikipedia, Arthur Samuel in 1959 defined Machine Learning as the subfield of computer science that gives computers the ability to learn without being explicitly programmed.
 This means that machines will be given the ability to make inferences and observation by learning from data.
 Machine learning is the therefore the science of teaching the machine to identify trends in data and recognize patterns that cannot easily be detected by humans.